Golf in China: Hainan

 Hainan is exempt from the nationwide ban on the creation of new golf courses.
 In the province, the leader in course construction is Mission Hills, having created 10 courses.

 Mission Hills Haikou golf complex

-Under construction since 2006, the Mission Hills Haikou is a multibillion-dollar project.
-This 80 km² complex (1.5 times the size of Manhattan), opened in 2011, will contain 22 golf courses and luxury hotels when fully built out.
+Having been under construction since 2006, the Mission Hills Haikou is a multi-billion dollar project.
+This 80km² complex (1.5 times the size of Manhattan), opened in 2011, will contain 22 golf courses and luxury hotels when fully built out.
 It will be one of the largest golf complexes in the world.
-The resort hosted of the World Cup in 2011.
+The resort hosted the World Cup in 2011.